Ronald Adam (British Army officer): Second World War

 Under Adam's guidance, this led to tackling the British Army's other major personnel problem, officer selection.
 As in the Great War, the classes that had traditionally provided leadership in society could not furnish the numbers of leaders that the Army needed.
 Those with a university education who had completed Officers' Training Corps (OTC) training were immediately commissioned.
 Those that had attended a public school were sent to an Officer Cadet Training Unit (OCTU) for a three-month course before being commissioned.
 While there were those who felt that one's parents' ability to pay for an education did not necessarily imply the possession of leadership qualities, it was considered that public school boys were imbued with good character, self-restraint, perseverance, and courage, and that participation in team sports promoted physical fitness and quick decision making—all characteristics that the Army considered desirable in its officers.
 This still did not provide enough officers.
 Commanders were ordered to furnish quotas of potential officers from their other ranks for OCTUs, but not all nominated, or could nominate, good candidates, and there was a general feeling that men with only elementary schooling, regional accents or even mildly left-wing views had no chance of nomination.
 Failure rates at the OCTUs were high, averaging around 30 per cent of the candidates on each course.

 Adam did not accept the traditional view that there was an "officer-producing class", but believed that men and women of innate ability could be found in all parts of the community.
 Both these innovations met resistance, most of which was overcome.
 He instituted a new system of OCTU nomination that was no longer based on a simple interview by commanding officers, but carried out through a War Office Selection Board ("Wozbee") whose members, advised by psychiatrists and psychologists, oversaw various tests, especially those aimed at showing a man's leadership potential.
 Psychiatrists were in short supply, and there were doubts about the value of predictive psychiatry.
 Wozbees were established at home starting in March 1942, and overseas by the middle of 1943.
 Men were sent to a country house in groups of 30 to 40, and divided to groups of about eight.
 They then undertook a series of tests.
 Adam particularly liked the one where a leaderless group was asked to bridge a stream using material lying about, which included three planks, all too short, and some rope.
 "The test showed", he noted, "not only who were the leaders, but also those who fitted into a team."
-By the end of the war, 21 per cent of the British Army's officers had elementary school education, compared with 34 percent who had attended public schools.
+By the end of the war, 21 per cent of the British Army's officers had elementary school education, compared with 34 per cent who had attended public schools.